-He has a BSc in Environmental Science, holds Natural England survey licences for dormice and great crested newts, and is a graduate member of CIEEM.
+He has a BSc in Environmental Science, holds Natural England survey licences for dormice and great crested newts, and is an associate member of CIEEM.

 Shaun is experienced at undertaking Preliminary Ecological Appraisals, bird surveys and protected species surveys.
 He has also assisted with botanical and invertebrate surveys and has been the Ecological Clerk of Works on a large, high-profile and environmentally-sensitive project.

 Shaun is a keen all-round naturalist and in his spare time can be found birdwatching, attending botanical field meetings or recording invertebrates and fungi.

 Alex joined Babec Ecological Consultants in 2018 after having previously worked as an ecological field surveyor and manager of the Conservation Centre at Pardon Wood Nature Reserve.

 Alex has experience of undertaking a wide range of ecological surveys, including extended phase 1 habitat surveys, and surveys for great crested newts, bats, reptiles, dormice, water voles, badgers and otters.
 Alex also holds a Natural England survey licence for great crested newts and has been the Ecological Clerk of Works on several projects.

 With a BSc in Zoology and a MSc in Marine Biology, Alex is competent at identifying a range of animal and plant groups.
-In his spare time, he takes part in monitoring projects with his local bat group and is currently training towards becoming a bat carer.
+In his spare time, he takes part in monitoring projects with his local bat group and is currently training towards gaining a Natural England dormouse licence.